Independent forex education Free professional tools Unbiased broker reviews

 Leverage Up to 1:1000 (varies by entity and instrument)

 Why XM leads for North Africa: The combination of DFSA regulation, $5 entry, genuine zero-cost Islamic accounts, full Arabic support, and flexible payment options makes XM the most accessible choice for traders across Morocco, Algeria, Tunisia, and Libya.
-The $30 no-deposit bonus allows beginners to test live conditions without risking personal funds.
+The welcome deposit bonus allows beginners to test live conditions with a lower initial cash outlay, subject to trading risk and bonus terms.

 For a detailed safety analysis: Is XM safe?
 Regulation review.